 Although experts disagree on which products are safe, they all agree that we should be slathering on some type of product when you can’t avoid the sun.

-Recently, the Environmental Working Group published its annual analysis of sunscreens.
-The environmental public health nonprofit started evaluating sunscreens six years ago in an effort to raise awareness of potentially dangerous ingredients in products.
+The Environmental Working Group, a public health nonprofit, started evaluating sunscreens eight years ago in an effort to raise awareness of potentially dangerous ingredients in products.
 It bases its ratings for safety and sun protection on ingredients, UVA (ultraviolet A, long-wave rays) and UVB (ultraviolet B, short-wave rays) protection and the ratio between the two, and how long the product remains effective.

 Advocates are concerned about a form of vitamin A, retinyl palmitate, that's often added to sunscreen, referring to a study that suggested that it can speed the development of skin tumors and lesions in the presence of sunlight.

 "Clearly, the FDA's regulations on sunscreens are doing little to stem the tide of poorly-made products, and that could have serious effects on Americans' health," Sonya Lunder, senior research analyst at EWG, said in a press release.
 "Since we started this project eight years ago, we’ve seen few improvements in the safety or efficacy of sunscreens sold by mass-marketed brands."

 Others worry about vitamin D deficiency if you're always wearing sunscreen.

 "This is a scenario where you can have your cake and eat it, too," said dermatological surgeon Jerry Brewer of the Mayo Clinic.
 "You can get vitamin D from the sun and your diet, and you can take a supplement if you're not getting enough from the sun."
 About 10-15 minutes of sun exposure is good for your daily vitamin D dose, depending on your skin tone.